This post may contain affiliate links. Please read our disclosure policy.

-This epic White Cheddar Mac and Cheese is incredibly cheesy and easy to prepare.
-It uses two varieties of cheeses for a rich, deep flavor!
-Plus, there is one secret ingredient that makes it extra smooth and creamy.
+This epic White Cheddar Mac and Cheese recipe is incredibly cheesy and easy to prepare.
+It uses two varieties of cheese for a rich, deep flavor!
+Plus there is one secret ingredient that makes it extra smooth and creamy.

 Table of Contents

-How do you make White Cheddar Mac and Cheese?
+- How to Make White Cheddar Baked Mac and Cheese

-- It all starts with the best sharp cheddar.
-If you don’t like how the cheese tastes off the block, you won’t love the final dish.
-Choose gruyere and white cheddar that you love.
-A mix of brands will also add a lovely depth.
+- Start with the best sharp cheddar.
+If you don’t like the way the cheese tastes off the block, you won’t love the final dish.
+Choose a gruyère and white cheddar that you love.
+Using more than one kind of cheese will also add a lovely depth of flavor.

 - Finish with crème fraiche.
 This adds a silky texture to the final dish.
 It makes the cheese seem extra creamy and rich.
 You could also add cream cheese if you have that.

 - Be careful not to overbake.
 You can, in fact, over-bake mac and cheese.
 It is a sad fact that I learned the hard way while filming.
 Too much moisture will evaporate and then you will not get that cheese pull or the gooey cheese filling.
 The flavor will still be delightful but the texture will be different.

 - Shells or Macaroni: Whether you decide to use pasta shells or macaroni for this recipe, be sure that they are measured dry.
 This will provide the most accurate measurement.

 - Butter: I recommend using unsalted butter for this recipe.
 This will allow you to taste as you go and add more salt as needed to your personal taste.